Building a Home

 When you are ready to begin the mortgage process, contact us.
 The process is not much different than a standard home loan.
 In addition to the usual required financial information, you'll also need to provide:

-- A copy of the construction agreement with your builder, which must specify the cost of your home including options, upgrades and lot value
+- A copy of the construction agreement with your builder, which must specify the cost of your home including options, upgrades and lot value, if the lot is being purchased from the builder

 - A land contract for the lot on which your house will be built, if applicable